iNavFlight/inav/docs/Boards.md

 It's possible to find more supported and tested boards [here](https://github.com/iNavFlight/inav/wiki/Welcome-to-INAV,-useful-links-and-products)

-There is also [full list of all upported boards].(https://github.com/iNavFlight/inav/wiki/Boards,-Targets-and-PWM-allocations)
+There is also a [full list of all supported boards](https://github.com/iNavFlight/inav/wiki/Boards,-Targets-and-PWM-allocations).

 ### Boards documentation